hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-supervisor/README.md

 }
 ```

 Refer to the [examples/supervisor directory](https://github.com/hashicorp/packer-plugin-vsphere/tree/main/builder/vsphere/examples/supervisor) within the GitHub repository for more complete examples.

 ## Configuration Reference

 There are various configuration options available for each step in this builder.
+The _required_
-The _required_ items are listed below as well as the _optional_ configs further down the page.
+items are listed below as well as the _optional_ configurations.

 ### Required